nat-geo-rocky-mountain-national-park-trail-map

 ypsilon-mountain-summit

-Fortunately there are manmade rock walls atop Ypsilon that helped to keep the wind at bay as we soaked-in these incredible views.
+Fortunately, there are manmade rock walls atop Ypsilon that helped to keep the wind at bay as we soaked-in these incredible views.

 As with the ascent, you'll have a couple of options for your descent route.
 Many people recommended returning via the same route as described above (retracing the red line on the map above).
 This is recommended because the route is considered by many to be the easiest to follow.
 We fully intended to take this advice until we began our descent from Ypsilon.
 From our vantage point (see photo below) it appeared that a straight line track around Chiquita was very doable, thus bypassing the climb up the mountain for a second time.
 Once we returned to the saddle we stayed towards the right and began following that contour around to the west side of Chiquita (yellow line on the map above).
 Hikers should resist the temptation to drop in elevation, and try to hold the same elevation as the saddle.
 The slopes along this contour line are mostly grassy tundra.
 Further downhill you'll run into more talus fields, thus making travel and navigation much more difficult.
 We did find a very faint trail which helped a great deal.
 Eventually you'll meet-up with the main trail along the southwestern side of the mountain.
 I would definitely recommend taking this route as long as you feel comfortable with route finding and walking off trail.
 Whether you take this route or not, it's still a good idea to carry a topographic trail map.